sunfounder/picar-x/docs/source/python_avoid.rst

 **How it works?**

-You can get the distance only by calling the Ultrasonic library.
+The distance function is established by importing the ``Ultrasonic`` library.

 .. code-block:: python

     from ultrasonic import Ultrasonic

-Then initialize the ultrasonic pins.
+Then the pins on the ultrasonic module are initialized.

 .. code-block:: python